Welcome on the RECORD Study website

 Recent news

-The seventh information letter of the RECORD Study has been sent to the participants of the study.
+The eighth information letter of the RECORD Study was recently sent to the participants of the study.

 Application de géolocalisation VERITAS